About us, our ancestors & our history.

 Ludwig II. and María de los Ángeles Hiedler

-In 1980, after his economy studies, Ludwig Hiedler took over the estate in fourth generation.
+In 1980, after his economic studies, Ludwig took over the estate in fourth generation.
 Love soon led María Ángeles, a native of Spain, to move from warm Barcelona to the cool and calm town of Langenlois.
-Together they set the course for the future of the winery.
-With a deep understanding for soil, vine and wine, with far-sighted developments in the vineyards and cellar and with the introduction of the historical owl to the label, they established the estate as a leading operation in Austria.
+Together they set the course for the future of our winery.
+With a deep understanding of soil, vine, and wine and with far-sighted developments in the vineyards and cellar, they established the estate as a leading operation in Austria.
 Our wines soon attracted attention from around the globe and María Ángeles began to successfully build up the export business.
 Meanwhile, in 1992, Ludwig's vineyard philosophy led, together with like-minded fellow winegrowers, to the establishment of the renowned association "Österreichsiche Traditionsweingüter" (Traditional Austrian Wine Estates), which is considered the pioneer of the Austrian vineyard classification.

 In loving memory of María Ángeles, who left us far too soon.
 With her warmth and kindness, she has significantly shaped our family estate.
 Her positive energy lives on with us and in each of our wines.